-The tax regime applicable to investors depends on: (i) the type of alternative fund; (ii) if the investor is an individual or a legal entity; and, (iii) whether the investor is resident in Portugal or not.
+The tax regime applicable to investors depends on:

+- the type of alternative fund; - if the investor is an individual or a legal entity; and - whether or not the investor is resident in Portugal.

-Private Equity Funds and Real Estate Funds Distributions received by individual investors resident in Portugal for tax purposes are subject to final Portuguese income tax (PIT) withholding at a 28% rate.
+Private Equity Funds and Real Estate Funds

+Distributions received by individual investors resident in Portugal for tax purposes are subject to final Portuguese Income Tax (PIT) withholding at a 28% rate.

-Distributions received by individual investors not resident in Portugal for tax purposes are exempt from PIT in Portugal in case of private equity funds and subject to a 10% tax rate in case of real estate funds, provided that proof of non-residence is timely provided and the investors are not resident in a country, territory or region with a clearly more favourable tax regime, as identified in the list of the Ministerial Order 150/2004, of 13 February (as amended) (ie, a "blacklisted jurisdiction").
-In such case, distributions are subject to PIT at a 35% rate.
+Distributions received by individual investors not resident in Portugal for tax purposes are exempt from PIT in Portugal in the case of private equity funds and subject to a 10% tax rate in the case of real estate funds, provided that proof of non-residence is timely provided and the investors are not resident in a country, territory or region with a clearly more favourable tax regime, as identified in the list of the Ministerial Order 150/2004 of 13 February 2004 (as amended) (ie, a "blacklisted jurisdiction").
+In such cases, distributions are subject to PIT at a 35% rate.

 Distributions received by legal entities resident in Portugal for tax purposes are subject to CIT withholding tax (25%) on account of the final tax due.
 The distribution forms part of the taxable profits and the withholding tax will be credited against the CIT assessed at year end.

-Distributions received by legal entities not resident in Portugal for tax purposes are exempt from CIT in case of private equity funds and subject to a 10% tax rate in case of real estate funds, provided that:
+Distributions received by legal entities not resident in Portugal for tax purposes are exempt from CIT in the case of private equity funds and subject to a 10% tax rate in the case of real estate funds, provided that:

-- they are not, directly or indirectly, held in more than 25% of their share capital by Portuguese resident entities (except for non-resident investors that are legal entities resident in another EU member state or any country with which Portugal has a double tax treaty in force); - they have timely provided proof of non-residence; and - they are not resident in a blacklisted jurisdiction.
+- more than 25% of their share capital is not, directly or indirectly, held by Portuguese resident entities (except for non-resident investors that are legal entities resident in another EU member state or any country with which Portugal has a double-tax treaty); - they have timely provided proof of non-residence; and - they are not resident in a blacklisted jurisdiction.